airr-community/common-repo-wg/recommendations.md

 Statement of Principles -- AIRR Data Sharing
 --------------------------------------------

-**Recommendation 1: Facilitate deposit, access and use of data.** To facilitate data deposit and enable access and use, data should be made available under the least restrictive terms possible (see Recommendation 3).
+**Recommendation 1: Facilitate deposit, access and use of data.** To enable and facilitate data deposit and broad access and use, data should be made available under the least restrictive terms possible.
 The default data sharing policy should be to deposit data in a public domain database with no restrictions over deposit, access, storage, curation, and use.

+**Recommendation 2: No intellectual property restrictions.** For data deposited in public domain databases/repositories, depositors of data and repositories should have no right to interfere with access to and use of the data by others, including through the assertion of any intellectual property rights.

+**Recommendation 3: Legal exceptions.** Exceptions to open data sharing (Recommendation 1) should only be considered in rare circumstances that require compliance with local laws (e.g., privacy/health information) and Institutional Review Boards (e.g., respect for participant consent).

-**Recommendation 2: Commercially valuable AIRR sequence data.** In exceptional circumstances, AIRR sequence data may be commercially valuable.
+**Recommendation 4: Commercially valuable AIRR sequence data.** In exceptional circumstances, AIRR sequence data may be commercially valuable.
 Where there is an intent to commercialize AIRR sequence data and/or associated antibodies, provisions should be made to share data and/or materials under a confidentiality agreement/non-disclosure agreement (NDA) and a material transfer agreement (MTA), respectively.

-**Recommendation 3: No intellectual property restrictions.** Depositors of data and repositories should have no right to interfere with access to and use of the data by others, including through the assertion of any intellectual property rights.

-**Recommendation 4: Legal exceptions.** Exceptions to open data sharing (Recommendation 1) should only be considered in rare circumstances that require compliance with local laws (e.g., privacy/health information) and Institutional Review Boards (e.g., respect for participant consent).

 Compliant AIRR Data Repositories
 --------------------------------

-**Recommendation 5: Raw-read sequence and quality-score data should be shared via deposition in the Sequence Read Archive (SRA)** - http://www.ncbi.nlm.nih.gov/sra.
-The AIRR Working Groups should work with the SRA to customize metadata capture for AIRR data.
+**Recommendation 5: For long-term storage, data and metadata should be deposited in the Sequence Read Archive (SRA)and GenBank**, per the recommendations established by the AIRR Minimal Standards Working Group.
+The AIRR Working Groups should work with SRA/GenBank to customize metadata capture for AIRR data.

-**Recommendation 6: Dedicated AIRR repositories should be established for hosting processed repertoire-sequencing data and annotations.** These repositories should link to the raw data in SRA (see Recommendation 5).
+**Recommendation 6: Dedicated AIRR repositories should be established for hosting processed repertoire-sequencing data and annotations** to facilitate data queries and cross-study meta-analyses.
+These repositories should link to the raw data in SRA (see Recommendation 5).

 **Recommendation 7: Compliant AIRR data repositories should state policies and practices that comply with Recommendations 1-4.** In addition, compliant repositories should require submitters, during the data submission process, to attest that they have sought appropriate informed consent or other authorization for sharing, where necessary.
+AIRR data repositories will not be required to host data that require NDAs or MTAs.

 **Recommendation 8: The AIRR Working Groups should collaboratively develop operational criteria for compliant repositories.** At the operational level, a